Planning a sale, move, or exit before 2028? Book a 20-min planning call →

 Summary

-On January 1, 2028, Washington's new 9.9% tax on individual income above $1 million takes effect.
-With the referendum challenge effectively blocked and constitutional litigation uncertain, high earners should plan as though the tax will arrive on schedule.
+On January 1, 2028, Washington's new 9.9% tax on household income above $1 million takes effect.
+A repeal initiative (IP26-645) was certified for the November 3, 2026 ballot on July 15, 2026 (Initiative 645), but until voters or the courts say otherwise, high earners should plan as though the tax will arrive on schedule.

-The core principle is simple: income recognized before January 1, 2028 avoids the new tax.
-Income recognized afterward may not.
-Nearly every planning strategy below follows from that one rule.
+Income recognized before January 1, 2028 avoids the new tax; income recognized after may not.
+Most of the strategies below follow from that rule.

 Planning moveBest timing